GoogleCloudPlatform/cloud-foundation-fabric/blueprints/gke/jumpstart/jumpstart-1-mysql/README.md

 Database admin password is stored either as a Kubernetes Secret or accessed from GCP Secret Manager.

-`mysql-server` Pods are spread across different zones using `topologySpreadConstraints`  with `maxSkew` of 1 and Pod antiAffinity preventing the Pods to run on the same node.
-This permits running two nodes in one zone in case of one zone failure in 3-zoned region, but is undesirable in long run, as loss of this zone will result in cluster unavailability.
+`mysql-server` Pods are spread across different zones using `topologySpreadConstraints`  with `maxSkew` of 1, `minDomains` of 3 and Pod antiAffinity preventing the Pods to run on the same host.
+This permits running two nodes in one zone (but on different hosts) in case of one zone failure in 3-zoned region.

 `mysql-router` Pods hava affinity to run in the same zones as `mysql-server` nodes and antiAffinity to run on the same host (required) or zone (preferred) as other `mysql-router` .
 With two instances of `mysql-router` this might result in 2 instances running in the same region